MorganPeat/MorganPeat.github.io/_posts/2018-08-21-cryptotracker-a.md

 draft: false
 ---

 This is part 1 in a series of posts where I spike out a cloud microservice app on GCP.
+In this post I describe the design of my simple ASP.NET Core microservice and the patterns I have followed which will help it to work well in the Cloud.

+* [Part 1 - the CryptoTracker app]({% post_url 2018-08-21-cryptotracker-a %}) (this page) introduces my prototype microservice app
+* [Part 2 - run in GCP]({% post_url 2018-08-21-cryptotracker-b %}) gets the app running in Docker in Google Compute Engine

 ## A simple .NET Core app: CryptoTracker